CEE Standard: Earning Income

 Being an intern at a leading global credit reporting agency during the summer after my junior year of high school was an amazing and enriching experience.
 Being paid for that internship was the cherry on top of that experience for me.

-Sometimes I feel like people hear the word “intern” and automatically think that it means free employee.
+Sometimes I feel like people hear the word intern and automatically think that it means free employee.

-But students and teens have needs and responsibilities, too, which is why I love paid internships so much.
-The summer after my junior year of high school, I interned full-time for a company called Dun & Bradstreet.
+But teens and young adults have needs and responsibilities, too, which is why I love paid internships so much.
+The summer after my junior year of high school, I interned full time for a company called Dun & Bradstreet.
 I earned $13 per hour — more than what I earned hourly at some of the jobs I held after my internship — and the company also paid for my monthly train pass to their office!

 Join a Training Program

-This is how I landed my paid internship: I was sitting at a table with my friends during lunch when I saw a man walking from table to table talking to students.
+This is how I got my paid internship: I was sitting at a table with my friends during lunch when I saw a man walking from table to table talking to students.
 He finally reached my table and introduced himself as the representative of a youth leadership development organization that helped prepare teens and young adults for professional work.